 The Fourth Hour of TODAY with Kathie Lee Gifford and Hoda Kotb

 The fourth hour of TODAY, hosted by Kathie Lee Gifford and Hoda Kotb, has been hailed as “appointment television” by Entertainment Weekly, “uproarious and irresistible” by People magazine and “TODAY’s happy hour” by USA Today.
 With their undeniable chemistry and wit, Kathie Lee and Hoda bring viewers a fresh, lively show each morning that always gets people talking.

 The fourth hour of TODAY launched in September 2007.
-Tammy Filler is the senior producer of the fourth hour.
+Tammy Filler is the co-executive producer of the third and fourth hours of TODAY.

 Weekend TODAY airs Saturdays (7-9 a.m.
 ET) on NBC.

 The Sunday edition of NBC News’ TODAY premiered on September 20, 1987.
 Five years later, on August 1, 1992, the Saturday edition made its debut, expanding the broadcast schedule of the TODAY franchise to seven days a week.
 The program is broadcast from Studio 1A in Rockefeller Plaza in New York.

 The weekend broadcasts continue the TODAY tradition of covering breaking news, interviewing newsmakers, reporting on a variety of pop culture and human interest stories, covering health and finance issues and presenting the latest weather reports.
 In addition, the show offers visitors to New York City a chance to observe firsthand the workings of a live television broadcast with its windowed studio on Rockefeller Plaza.
 Interaction with the crowd outside the studio is a major part of the program.